 Brian Harper, Executive Director

-Adam Welch, Vice President
+Adam Welch, President

 Adam Welch is an artist whose work is about making, labor, and decoration.
 Through forming, manipulating and the incorporation of design, documentation and intervention, his art explores history and material culture through one object – the brick.
 He is a widely read critic in such venues as Clay Times, Ceramics Art and Perception, Ceramics Monthly, and The Log Book.
 Adam began working at Greenwich House Pottery in 2003, was appointed Assistant Director in 2007 and Director in 2010.
 He began teaching at Princeton University in 2010, when he was appointed Lecturer in the Visual Arts Program.
 He holds a MFA in Ceramics from Virginia Commonwealth and a BFA in Art with a minor in Art Education from Northern Arizona University in Flagstaff, Arizona.
 He currently lives in Hightstown, New Jersey with his wife, Rachel, a fashion designer, and their two daughters.